jarvis-47/jarvis-47/README.md

 ## 🚀 Highlighted Projects
 **Movie Recommender System**: Personalized movie recommendation engine with a focus on Matrix Factorization techniques and tackling cold start problems.<br>
 **Continuous Affect Recognition**: Deep learning model predicting emotional metrics in videos through joint training of audio and video features.<br>
+**Car Value Prediction Model**: As Team Lead, directed the development of a model predicting second-hand car values, achieving a profitability surge by 4%.
+The model, implemented with XGBoost, attained a 90%+ R-squared score and was successfully deployed to production on Amazon AWS EC2.

 ## 🌐 Socials: